Rabies

 What is rabies?

-Rabies is a very serious and almost always fatal disease caused by a rabies virus.
-The virus infects the brain and nervous system.
-It spreads between mammals through contact with saliva and nervous tissue, usually by a bite.
+Rabies is a very serious and almost always fatal disease caused by the rabies virus.
+It affects the brain and nervous system and spreads between mammals through contact with saliva or nervous tissue, usually through a bite.
 In humans, rabies can be prevented by immunization soon after exposure.

-The virus can infect any mammal.
-In B.C., only bats carry rabies virus and other animals are rarely infected.
-In other parts of Canada and North America, strains of rabies virus are present in other species such as raccoons, skunks, foxes and coyotes.
-Worldwide, unimmunized dogs are the most common carrier of rabies virus.
+Any mammal can be infected by the virus but a limited number of animal species act as carriers of the virus.
+In B.C., only bats are known to carry rabies virus.
+Other animals are rarely infected.
+In other parts of Canada and North America, strains of rabies virus are carried in other species such as raccoons, skunks, foxes and coyotes.
+Worldwide, unimmunized dogs are the most common carriers of rabies.

 What are the symptoms of rabies in people?